 We have procedures in place if you want to make a complaint about the Assessment of Need or service statement.

-- the assessment officer decides that you or your child is not eligible for an Assessment of Need and you disagree
+- the assessment officer decides that you or your child does not have a disability

 - the assessment was not started or completed within the given time-frames